orangeX6/React-Testing/readme.md

 Whenever we want to make an assertion, we're going to use the expect function.

-Expect is provided by the just testing framework.
+Expect is provided by the jest testing framework.

 It is a global variable, so that means we do not need to import it or anything like that.